cs121-team394/sudoku/README.md

 sudoku for cs121

 Known problems:
-  * The "New Game" and "Reset Board" buttons don't give any feedback when clicked.
   * The "Congratulations!" that appears when a board is finished doesn't go away if digits are removed from the board.
 Either it should go away or the board, once completed, should become wholly immutable.